mage-ai/mage-ai/docs/tutorials/quick_start/train_titanic_model/README.md

 If you prefer to skip the tutorial and view the finished code, follow [this guide](use_completed_pipeline.md).

+If you haven’t setup a project before, check out the [setup guide](../setup.md) before starting.

 ## Table of contents

 1. [Setup](#1-setup)